 In DMSO solution, even the exchange between carboxylic acid protons and other OH groups can be slowed enough to allow individual observation, as in the spectrum of 2-hydroxycinnamic acid below.

 β-Dicarbonyl Compounds.
 Especially dramatic shifts are observed for the strongly intramolecularly H-bonded enol forms of β-dicarbonyl compounds, o-ketophenols and related structures.

 Carboxylic Acids.
 Most carboxylic acids are strongly hydrogen bonded in non-polar solvents, and the OH protons are correspondingly downfield shifted.
 Acetic acid dimer in Freon solvent (CDClF2/CDF3) at 128 K appears at δ 13.04, and the OH signals of acetic acid hydrogen bonded to a protected adenosine under conditions of slow exchange appear at even lower field (Basilio, E. M.; Limbach, H. H.; Weisz, K. J. Am.
 Chem.
 Soc.
 2004, 126, 2135).

 Amine and Amide N-H Protons.
 NH2 protons of primary alkyl amines typically appear as a somewhat broadened signal at δ 1-2 in CDCl3.
 The broadening has several sources: partially averaged coupling to neighboring protons, intermolecular exchange with other NH or OH protons, and partially coalesced coupling to the quadrupolar 14N nucleus (I = 1), which usually has a short T1.
 In the example below, the CH2 group bonded to amino (δ 2.82) shows little indication of coupling to the NH2 protons, so NH exchange must be rapid on the NMR time scale.
 Other examples: 1, 2, 3, 4, 5.
-The amide proton at δ 7.1 is broadened by residual coupling to 14N, not by exchange, since the N-CH2 signals are a sharp quartet from accidental equivalance of the vicinal HN-CH2 and CH2-CH2 couplings..
+The amide proton at δ 7.1 is broadened by residual coupling to 14N, not by exchange, since the N-CH2 signal is a sharp quartet ( the vicinal HN-CH2 and CH2-CH2 couplings are accidentally equivalant).